SupriyaK1109/apnacollegedemo/README.md

 # apnacollegedemo
-this is my practice repository
+this is my demo repository
 <br>
 Author-Supriya